seriaati/source-code-translator/README.md

 # source-code-translator

- A Python CLI tool that translates source code from Simplified Chinese to Traditional Chinese
+ Python script to convert Simplified Chinese to Traditional Chinese using the zhconvert API.